Conditions: Hypoparathyroidism

 Is hypoparathyroidism temporary or permanent?

-Hypoparathyroidism after surgery may be temporary or permanent.
-It is temporary about 75% of the time.
-Predicting whether post-operative hypoparathyroidism will resolve is not always possible, but several factors may help inform the situation while waiting for return of parathyroid function.
+It depends.
+Hypoparathyroidism after surgery is temporary about 75% of the time.
+If hypoparathyroidism persists for longer than about one month after surgery, then it is likely to be permanent.
+Early prediction of whether post-operative hypoparathyroidism will resolve is not always possible, but several factors may help inform the situation while waiting for return of parathyroid function.
 One major clue is the assessment of the surgeon.
 If one or more parathyroid glands were seen at the time of surgery to be preserved and with a good vascular supply, this strongly favors resolution of any post-operative hypoparathyroidism.
 A blood draw showing any detectable parathyroid hormone after surgery is also a strong indicator that parathyroid function will normalize.
-Other factors such as the rate with which calcium levels drop after surgery may modify the prediction.
+A slow decline in calcium levels after surgery is also more predictive of a temporary hypoparathyroidism than with a steep decline in calcium levels.

 how is hypoparathyroidism treated?

-The main treatment of hypoparathyroidism is calcium and/or vitamin D supplementation.
-For new hypoparathyroidism after surgery, calcium replacement or vitamin D can improve the low calcium and the associated symptoms.
+The mainstay treatment of hypoparathyroidism is supplementation with calcium and/or vitamin D. For new hypoparathyroidism after surgery, calcium replacement or vitamin D can improve the low calcium and the associated symptoms.
 Checking blood magnesium and supplementing any deficiency helps the kidney retain calcium.
 Mild hypocalcemia may be treated with oral calcium.
 As the severity of hypocalcemia worsens, increasing doses given more frequently may be used.
 For additional boost in serum calcium, oral vitamin D may be given, also with dose and frequency according to need.
 More severe hypocalcemia may be treated with intravenous calcium gluconate, which typically requires being in a healthcare facility.

-Repeated blood draws are used to assess the blood concentration of calcium, and possibly also albumin, parathyroid hormone level, and magnesium.
-The regimen of medications for treating low calcium may be gradually lessened as the calcium level improves.
+Repeated blood draws are used to assess the blood concentration of calcium, and possibly also albumin (to accurately interpret blood calcium levels), parathyroid hormone level, and magnesium.
+When parathyroid function shows improvement over time, the regimen of medications for treating low calcium may be gradually lessened as the calcium level improves.

-In the case of hypoparathyroidism that does not improve in the weeks following surgery, treatment includes long-term vitamin D and calcium supplementation.
+In the case of hypoparathyroidism that does not improve in the month or two, which indicates permanence of hypoparathyroidism, treatment will include long-term vitamin D and calcium supplementation.
 Periodic monitoring of blood calcium is necessary, and the target calcium levels are at the lower limit of normal to miminize risk of kidney problems such as kidney stones and worsened kidney function.
 Kidney ultrasound examinations may also help in monitoring for associated kidney problems.

 Long term management of hypoparathyroidism is usually undertaken under the care of an endocrinologist.